 #5: You need better reporting

 When you first implemented your current ERP solution, it probably met the needs of your stakeholders, but over time, the metrics that matter may have changed.
 If your current solution can’t provide the data you need, you’ll need to make a change.
 When properly tied to your manufacturing system, an ERP can help track your orders and their progress, find your chokepoints, and recognize opportunities to reduce costs and manage risk.
 You can customize your ERP solution to track everything from units of inventory to service requests for customer equipment.

 These are the main reasons manufacturers consider switching to a new system, but an ERP in itself isn’t the solution to their problems.
 If you want to leverage the benefits of an ERP, it takes more than your IT team to do so.

 Without proper planning and configuration, the technology is just another tool you’re paying for without getting anything in return.

 For the solution to deliver the value you expect, your ERP must be customized to speak the language of your business.

 Need Help Deciding Which ERP is Right for You?

 If your current technology isn’t working for your business, but you don’t know how to choose the best-fit ERP solution, get advice from someone who knows your industry and has the technical knowledge and business insight to guide you along the way.

-Researching and selecting the best technology for your business is part of the Design principle in the Aldridge Framework for Successful IT.
+Researching and selecting the best technology for your business is exactly what our IT consulting services are for.
 Our CIOs work with your business – from the moment you start thinking about switching to an ERP – to understand what you’re trying to accomplish and why.
 Because the CIOs are engaged in IT projects from the start, they are able to research and develop a solution that will continue to deliver value long after its implementation.